rickydunlop/fbmessenger-node/README.md

 <a name="configuration-of-facebook-app"></a>
 ### Configuration of facebook app

-First of all visit this official [tutorial](https://developers.facebook.com/docs/messenger-platform/quickstart#steps]) and make sure you complete these 3 steps:
+First of all visit the official [tutorial](https://developers.facebook.com/docs/messenger-platform/quickstart#steps]) and make sure you complete these 3 steps:

 Steps: